 The short answer to this question is NO. Your insurance company should not raise your rates for making an Uninsured or Underinsured Motorist claim on your policy.

-As a San Francisco personal injury attorney, I come across clients who often do not want to use their own insurance coverage because they think it will increase their premiums.
+As a California personal injury attorney, I come across clients who often do not want to use their own insurance coverage because they think it will increase their premiums.
 This is not necessarily true, unless they’re involved in a large number of accidents in a short period of time.

 The essential reason your insurance premiums will go up, is if your insurance carrier learns that you may not be a safe bet.
 They will raise your rates because you have proved to be less safe than they originally thought, so they want to hedge their bets and make you pay a higher premium just in case they have to pay out on your policy again.
 Insurance companies are in business to make money, therefore, if they decide that they are paying out more on claims than you are paying them in premiums, they will raise your rates.
 Insurance companies believe that each accident you cause makes you more likely to cause another.
 This prompts them to collect as much money as possible from you before you cause another accident.